 Living in paradise, as you may have guessed, does not suck.
-It is warm year around, filled with more beaches than you could ever make it to in one vacation, has a unique and refreshing culture, and everything is beautiful… the people, the mountains, the ocean, even the snow cones.
+It is warm year round, filled with more beaches than you could ever make it to in one vacation, has a unique and refreshing culture, and everything is beautiful… the people, the mountains, the ocean, even the snow cones.
 Before I decided to live in Hawaii, one of the most desolate places in the world, I was warned that I would get rock fever and would move back to the mainland again within a year, as something like 90% of people who decide to move to Maui end up doing.
 I was warned that many of the locals have lost their sense of “aloha” with mainlanders who decide they want to live the easy life in paradise.
 I was told I would never be able to afford living here and be constantly miserable trying to afford gas and groceries.

 But here’s the thing: every place is what you make of it.

 If you move to an island for the first time thinking you’ll never want to move somewhere else or go back home and that you’ll be celebrating your 70th wedding anniversary down the street on the famous Front Street in Lahaina, you’ve already set yourself up for failure.
 If you move to Maui thinking you’ll have no problem finding a house-sitting gig, a high-paying job that is both personally and professionally fulfilling, and a life that is full of beaches and cocktails and completely devoid of any real strife, you’re wrong.
 Plus, at least in my opinion, that seems really boring.
 My advice is to go into your move, wherever it may be, with less expectation and more adventure.